 Most useful databases for Japanese studies can be found here.

 The Bodleian Library holds some unique treasures acquired in the early years of its foundation.
-Take a look at the Japanese manuscripts and special collections page for further details on the collection and how to access it.
+Take a look at the Finding aids and catalogue for further details on the collection and how to access it.